prachidhamange/RTOS/PROJECT/readme.md

 # KITCHEN ORDER SCHEDULER
 ## Problem
 Every restaurant kitchen receives orders with a particular deadline.
-This project implements a scheduling algorithm such that-
+The success of any kitchen in such a scenario is entirely dependent on effective processing of incoming orders.
+This project implements a scheduling system such that-
 1. the order is processed within the deadline
-2. the order is processed at the earliest
+2. the order is processed efficiently wherein the kitchen has multiple stoves(3 in this case) and the ordering system recieves order from either a file or a client-server based system.
+In the latter case the system simulating a kitchen resides in server source code.

 ## Solution
 Just take a real life scenario - say a billing counter at a super market.